GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 Now that the microphone is ready and the Media Translation API works,  make sure that pygame can control the connected HDMI display or projector.
 You can test this by running an example game included in the pygame package.

-1. If you have been connected with SSH, you must now switch to the Pi's HDMI output console.
-I.e a monitor or a projector connected to the Pi's HDMI port and log in there.
+1. If you have been connected with SSH, you must now switch to the Raspberry Pi's HDMI output console--such as a monitor or a projector connected to the Raspberry Pi's HDMI port-- and log in there.

-1. Change to the solution app directory:
+1. Change to the directory containing the example application:

         cd community/tutorials/ar-subs